Why should you do a Pre Purchase Exam? You should do one to make sure the horse that you purchase can do the job that you want it to do.

 Go and visit the horse, watch the owner or trainer ride the horse first to see how the horse reacts with people and riders that the horse works typically with.
 If you have a trainer or an experienced horse person, let them ride the horse before you.
 Of course, you need to ride the horse before you decide if this could be your next horse.

 If you think that this is your next horse, try to spend some time with the horse and watch it interact with people and other horses.
-Find out if this horse has ground manners.
-How it gets along with other horses.
-And how it will do in the type of stabling you will have for your horse.
+Find out if this horse has ground manners and how it gets along with other horses.
+And how it will do in the type of stabling, you will have for your horse.
 A person willing to sell their horse to a perfect new home will not mind you spending time with the horse.

 If you feel that this horse is for you, then consider getting a Pre Purchase Exam with your vet.
 The vet will check for lameness in addition to the overall health of the horse.